|Oracle® Fusion Middleware Developer's Guide for Oracle Adaptive Access Manager

 oracle.oaam.extensions.war are used by Oracle Adaptive Access Manager applications.

-To override any Oracle Adaptive Access Manager properties or extend Oracle Adaptive Access Manager enumerations, add those properties and enumerations to bharosa_server.properties and place that file in
+To override any Oracle Adaptive Access Manager properties or extend Oracle Adaptive Access Manager, add those properties and enumerations to bharosa_server.properties and client_resource_<locale>.properties when appropriate.

 User-defined enums are a collection of properties that represent a list of items.
 Each element in the list may contain several different attributes.
 The definition of a user-defined enum begins with a property ending in the keyword ".enum" and has a value describing the use of the user-defined enum.
 Each element definition then starts with the same property name as the enum, and adds on an element name and has a value of a unique integer as an ID.
 The attributes of the element follow the same pattern, beginning with the property name of the element, followed by the attribute name, with the appropriate value for that attribute.